 In his new home town Charlie juggled football with being licensee of the Oak Vaults pub in Shortbridge Street.
 Charlie seemed ill-suited to the role of publican – certainly his tenure did not always run smoothly.
 The Montgomeryshire Express reported on ‘frequent disturbances’ and the occasional presence of ‘loose women’ on the premises.
 An altercation in October 1896, over alleged short-changing, resulted in Charlie appearing in court, accused of landing a punch on a customer.
 With Charlie hit in the pocket by the ten shillings fine and costs handed down, Everton came to Newtown a month later to participate in a benefit match for their former player.
 It was resolved by the Goodison board that Charlie would pay for the travelling party’s dinner and tea whilst the Toffees would cover their own rail travel costs.
 The match ended in a 5–1 victory for the visitors with Wilfred Oldham notching a hat-trick.

 In April 1904, Charlie was the beneficiary of a second fundraising match when Liverpool FC visited Park Hall to play Oswestry (winning 4-0).
 In 1921 word reached Everton via Oswestry’s mayor and vicar that Charlie was ill and struggling to support his family financially.
 A donation of £10 was made and an Everton XI came to play in a benefit match in April of that year.
-“Wanderer” in the local newspaper reported that Charlie and fallen on ‘evil days’ and he hoped that the cash raised might give him the means to regain his strength.
+Wanderer in the local newspaper reported that Charlie had fallen on ‘evil days’ and he hoped that the cash raised might give him the means to regain his strength.
 In a game blighted by a biting wind and hail and snow showers, the Oswestry and District XI, bolstered by two guest players from Aston Villa, beat the visitors by a goal to nil.
-Charlie passed away on 4 February 1922, aged just 52.
+Charlie passed away on 4 February 1922, aged just fifty-two.
 He was laid to rest in an unmarked grave in the town’s cemetery.
-He left behind his widow and 6 children.
+He left behind his widow and six children.

 Left: Paul Lloyd with Fred Parry and plaque, 2003; Right: Unveiling of the Charlie Parry plaque, 2003

 In 2003 a campaign was led by Paul Lloyd, to have his great-grandfather, Charlie, properly recognised for services to football, in Oswestry and beyond.
-His efforts, supported by family members and the local community, culminated in the naming Charles Parry Close in Oswestry and the installation of a commemorative plaque in the town’s market hall.
+His efforts, supported by family members and the local community, culminated in the naming of Charles Parry Close in Oswestry and the installation of a commemorative plaque in the town’s market hall.
 Four generations of the Parry family were present for the plaque’s unveiling, at which Tommy E. Jones and Tony McNamara represented Everton FC.
 Charlie’s sole surviving son, Fred, who was just six when his father passed away proudly, stated: ‘It is an absolute honour for me to see my father honoured in this way with a plaque and by having a street named after him.’

 Sources and acknowledgements: